Reality Check: The government's customs options

 The European Commission is cautious about that, and worried about opportunities for smuggling.

-Critics also argue that a streamlined arrangement is not the same as an invisible border, and that this proposal would not meet the challenge of maintaining an invisible border between Northern Ireland and the Irish Republic.
+Critics also argue that a streamlined arrangement is not the same as having no customs border at all, and that this proposal would not meet the challenge of maintaining an invisible border between Northern Ireland and the Irish Republic.

 But supporters of Brexit tend to prefer this option overall, because they see it as a cleaner break with the European Union.

 It's also worth remembering that there is one other large fly in the ointment here - the whole border debate isn't just about customs and tariffs.
-It's also about the rules and regulations of products that move around the EU single market.
+It's also about the rules and regulations which apply to products that move around the EU single market.
 So, even the most innovative customs system in the world doesn't get rid of the need for border checks entirely.